Krivaja (Bosna)

 The Krivaja (Криваја) is a river in central-northern parts of Bosnia and Herzegovina, and a right tributary of the Bosna River.
 Its source is confluence of the Stupčanica and the Bioštica rivers at the western outskirts of town of Olovo.
 From there the Krivaja flows through the scenic gorge between mountains of Zvijezda and Konjuh (mountain), with lot of small mountain streams and small rivers inflow from both sides.
-Finally, the Krivaja meets the Bosna River at the vicinity of town of Zavidovići.
+Finally, the Krivaja meets the Bosna River in the vicinity of town of Zavidovići.

 The river is well known for rafting, canoeing and freshwater fishing.
 The Krivaja basin is known for an abundant ichthyo-fauna, rich in species, some of which are critically endangered, such as hucho (also known as Danube Salmon or Danube Taimen) (Lat.
 Hucho hucho).
 All the Krivaja tributaries and especially its headwaters are important spawning grounds for both Danube Taimen and its prey, Common nase (Chondrostoma nasus) and Grayling (Thymallus thymallus).